cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 Inhaled anaesthetics are chemicals with general anaesthetic properties that can be delivered by inhalation.
 They can be divided into:
 * **Volatile** anaesthetic agents
-Volatility refers to the tendency of a liquid to vaporise.
+Volatility refers to the tendency of a liquid to vapourise.
 Volatile agents include:
     * Sevoflurane
     * Isoflurane
     * Desflurane